wlucilus/PhdNumerics/openmp Parallelization/READme.md

 ### Tips
-To ensure multiple processor are being used use "htop" (linux) or "task manager" (windows)
+To ensure multiple processors cores are being used monitor code execution with "htop" (linux) or "task manager" (windows)